Harleston Park is named after the birthplace of Sir Fredrick Grimwade who built Grimwade House, formerly Harleston House, in 1875.

 - giant bird's nest swing

-The running stream water feature adds further character to this park.
+A three-point basketball court provides alternative play opportunities, with the running stream water feature adding further character to this park.

 Picnic shelters and BBQs